Corticomics/rodRefReg/README.md

 1. Go to the **Animals** tab
 2. Click **Add Animal**
-3. Enter the animal's infomation as requested.
+3. Enter the animal's information as requested
 4. Click **Save**
 5. Repeat for each animal

+#### Naming Cages

+1. Go to the **Cages** tab to see a visual layout of the relay board
+2. Click any cage tile to assign a custom name (e.g., "Rack A — Cage 3")
+3. Names sync automatically to the Wizard, Schedules, and Calibration views

 #### Creating a Water Delivery Schedule

+The **Schedule Wizard** walks you through schedule creation in 4 steps:

-1. Go to the **Schedules** tab
+1. Go to the **Wizard** tab (or click **+ New Schedule** in the Schedules hub)
-2. Click **Create New Schedule**
-3. Enter a name for your schedule
-4. Choose between:
+2. **Step 1 — Type**: Choose between:
-   - **Instant Delivery**: All animals get the selected water volumes at once on the selected time, if time is conflicting the sorting algorithm will create a queue.
+   - **Instant Delivery**: All animals receive their volume at the same time; conflicting times are auto-queued
-   - **Staggered Delivery**: Animals get the selected volume uniformly divided in the time window selected
+   - **Staggered Delivery**: The total volume is divided uniformly across the selected time window
-5. Drag animals from the list to assign them to water pumps
-6. Set your water delivery times
-7. Click **Save Schedule**
+3. **Step 2 — Animals**: Multi-select the animals/cages to include (limited by your hardware — typically 15 cages per HAT)
+4. **Step 3 — Parameters**: Set per-animal volume, time window, and schedule name
+5. **Step 4 — Review**: Confirm the configuration and click **Save Schedule**

+The new schedule appears as a card in the **Schedules** hub.

+#### Managing Schedules

+- The **Schedules** tab is a hub that shows every schedule as a card with a search bar and multi-select for bulk delete
+- Click **Edit** on any card to reopen the wizard-style editor
+- Click **Info** for full schedule details

 #### Starting Water Delivery

-1. Drag across the screen the desired schedule from the "Saved Schedules" section under the "Schedules" tab and drop it in the drop area labeled "Drop schedule here"
+1. In the **Schedules** hub, drag a schedule card onto the **Run/Stop** drop area on the right
 2. Click **Run Program**
-3. The system will begin delivering water according to your schedule
+3. The **Execution Monitor** tab appears next to the Terminal and shows live per-cage progress
-4. Monitor the terminal window for real-time updates
+4. Monitor the terminal output or the Execution Monitor cards for real-time updates

 #### Stopping the Program